Shizuka Kudo discography

-Japanese singer Shizuka Kudo has released eighteen studio albums, fourteen compilation albums, one EP, two cover albums, six video albums, twelve live video albums, two box sets, and forty-three singles (including one as a featured artist and one novelty single).
+Japanese singer Shizuka Kudo has released nineteen studio albums, fourteen compilation albums, one EP, two cover albums, six video albums, twelve live video albums, two box sets, and forty-three singles (including one as a featured artist and one novelty single).
 Her career began in 1985 when she debuted as one of the three vocalists of the girl group Seventeen Club.
 The short-lived group disbanded after two unsuccessful singles.
 In 1986, she joined the idol girl group Onyanko Club as member number 38, which led to Kudo forming the subgroup Ushirogami Hikaretai the following year.
 She released her first solo single, "Kindan no Telepathy", on the same day as the last broadcast of the variety show Yūyake Nyan Nyan, from which the Onyanko Club members originated.
 It debuted at number one on the Oricon Singles Chart and became the first of eleven total number-one singles released in the late 1980s and early 1990s, including "Koi Hitoyo", "Arashi no Sugao", "Kuchibiru Kara Biyaku", "Senryū no Shizuku" and "Please".
 Miyuki Nakajima penned the following singles released by Kudo during this era: "Fu-ji-tsu", "Mugon...
 Iroppoi", "Kōsa ni Fukarete", "Watashi ni Tsuite" and Dōkoku".
 All five singles debuted at number one and, with total sales exceeding a million, "Dōkoku" became the best-selling single of Kudo's career.